At Least He Made an Impression | Part 1

 BANG.
 BANG.
 BANG.
 BANG.
 BANG.
 BANG.
 BANG.
 BANG.
 BANG.

-The glass wasn’t meant to stop anyone.
-It was there to frame the skyline.
-The way an artist frames a painting.
-Guide your eyes where they want you to look.
-He’d gotten distracted by that little glass barrier, on this same roof, when they were workshopping taglines for a new energy drink campaign.
+The glass wasn’t there stop anyone, it was supposed to frame the skyline.
+The same way the Louvre frames the Mona Lisa, make sure you know this one is important.
+He’d gotten distracted by that little glass barrier, on this same roof, on a different quiet afternoon when they were workshopping taglines for a new energy drink campaign.

-Gordon, the Managing Director, stood on the wrong side of the glass.
-He was forty-something.
-His gray hair pompadour flapped in the updraft.
-He gripped the glass with the panic of a private school kid who had only ever fallen into soft things like goose feather pillows.
-The wind lifted his cuffs, a gentle flourish with every gust.
+This night, Gordon, the agency’s Managing Director, stood on the wrong side of the glass.
+He was forty-ish, had only minimal Botox, and his gray-haired pompadour flapped violently in the building’s updraft.
+He gripped the glass with the panic of a private school kid who had only ever fallen into soft things like goose feather pillows or cloud bread or that Vicuña wool throw he always kept neatly folded at the end of his bed.
+The wind lifted his cuffs, a gentle fling with every gust.
 The city below him buzzed as it always did, even after a train delay, when someone decides to end it all.
 But that’s not why he was here.

 BANG.
 BANG.
 BANG.